 Oat straw tea is good when fighting all addictions especially smoking and nicotine withdrawal.
 A study conducted in 1971 shows that a tincture made from fresh oats can help people stop smoking.
 Another remedy for nicotine addition is essential oil of black peppercorn.
 Inhale the vapors when the urge to smoke strikes but do not take internally.

 Kudzu is known to help overcome alcohol addiction.
 Oriental cultures have used kudzu root for centuries to treat alcoholism.
 Preliminary studies on animals conducted at the National Academy of Science have produced positive results and plans are currently underway to study the effects of kudzu on people with addictive personalities.
 Down here in the south, we always hoped to find a use for the stuff so give it a try if you need to overcome an addiction.

 Siberian ginseng helps fight cocaine and opiate addiction although should not be used in cases of hypoglycemia, high-blood pressure, or a heart disorder.
 Valerian root has a calming effect and when used with the amino-acid tyrosine, can be helpful for those undergoing opiate withdrawals.

 Herbal treatment will vary depending upon the abused substance and overall health of the addict.
-To minimize withdrawal symptoms, withdrawal from any drug should probably be done slowly although some addicts may find it beneficial to quit cold-turkey.
+To minimize withdrawal symptoms, withdrawal from any drug should probably be done slowly although some addicts find it easier to quit cold-turkey.
 The task of quitting cannot be accomplished alone and professional help should be sought if at all possible.
 It helps to find someone that will hold the addict accountable for their actions.
 Try group therapy, treatment centers, reflexology, accupuncture, and other alternative treatments until you find something that helps.
 Do not give up.